HiProAI/PG_Backupv2/README.md

+### See the Readme 2 for full descriptions and how to update and run the code
 - Script downloads only public images from Playground.com User Profiles
 - Large collections may take some time to download(up to several hours)